MAKING APPLICATION TO HOLD A DOG SHOW

 to names of the officers and members, and the financial responsibility of

 the applying non-member club or association as The

 American Dog Federation may request.
 A non-member

-club shall pay a license fee for the privilege of holding
+club shall pay a license fee of one hundred and fifty dollars for the

 SECTION 7.
 A member specialty club may hold a